insight-icon/terragrunt-icon-insight-p-rep/docs/repo-reorganization.md

 - Rename vpcs by full name
 - Give account alias and index buckets with that naming instead of account_id
     - Need to put in init dir
+- Track AMIs better with packer for whole life cycle

 ### Long Term